 NOTE: To activate the MOB function, a valid GPS fix must be available.

 The MOB function can be accessed from any page by pressing [MOB] key of the plotter.
-Also MOB can be placed from "Quick Settings" menu.
+Also MOB can be accessed from the onscreen button when you activate it with below actions: